All About That Bass: Critical reception

 Entertainment Weeklys Melissa Maerz named "All About That Bass" one of the two best tracks on Title, describing it as a "boomin' booty ode".
 Shah praised its lyrics and bassline but felt it did not signal a long career for Trainor.
 Writing for Spin, Dan Weiss called the song a "fluke hit" but noted it was historic and would uplift more listeners than it offended.
 Sullivan stated that while the track's palatable nature and retro-inspired "cuteness" contributed to its success, the unwavering body-positive message of its lyrics was its biggest appeal.
 Stereogums Chris DeVille considered criticisms of the lyrics valid but praised the "pleasant swagger" in Trainor's expressionless delivery and its joyful nature, finding it a clever update on its retro influences.
 Yahoo! writer Paul Grein called "All About That Bass" one of the greatest and most successful contemporaneous "message songs".
 Evan Sawdey of PopMatters called the song optimistic, lively, and "absolutely delightful", and concluded that it was one of the most enjoyable songs of 2014.
+The song appeared on both best-of and worst-of year-end lists in 2014.